The Bankrate promise

 Pros of a no-penalty CD

-- Added flexibility: The ability to take out money from your CD early without paying a penalty fee is key when you quickly need cash.
-When interest rates rise again, no-penalty CDs offer another perk: The ability to earn a higher rate by withdrawing your money and putting it in another CD that offers a higher rate.
+- Added flexibility: The ability to take out money from your CD early without paying a penalty fee is important when you quickly need cash.
+When interest rates rise, a no-penalty CD offers another perk: an opportunity to earn a higher rate by withdrawing your money and putting it in another CD with a higher APY.

-- Guaranteed rate: CDs pay a fixed-interest rate, which is often higher than what money market and high-yield savings accounts pay, helping you to build your savings faster.
+- Guaranteed rate: CDs pay a fixed interest rate that is often higher than what money market accounts and high-yield savings accounts pay, helping you to build your savings faster.

 Cons of a no-penalty CD

-- All or nothing: You may not be able to make partial withdrawals.
+- Withdrawal restrictions: You may not be able to make partial withdrawals.
 If you need to take out money early from a no-penalty CD, the bank may make you withdraw all of your cash and close the account.

 Which banks offer no-penalty CDs?